robotlolita/siren/documentation/platform-design.md

 unit foo: 1 bar: 2
 ```

-When Mermaid executes these operations, it figures out which message `as-string`
+When Siren executes these operations, it figures out which message `as-string`
 means for the `unit` object in the current scope, then sends that message to the
 `unit` object.
 The `unit` object then takes over the process and figures out
 which operation that message means, finally it returns `"<unit>"` as the result